 |National Native Title Tribunal Summary|

 |Register of NT claims:||Registered|

 |Notification Status:||Notification Complete|

 |Notification period:||7 February 2018 – 7 May 2018|

-The Manta Rirrtinya determination area is regulated by the future act processes under the Native Title Act 1993 (Cth).
+Any proposed access to the Manta Rirrtinya determination area is regulated by the future acts processes in the Native Title Act 1993 (Cth).

 Access onto the Manta Rirrtinya claim area for mining or petroleum tenure purposes